Modular Insulated Buildings

 A: The pallets are loaded in reverse assembly order, meaning the first used is the last loaded.

 Place the floor panels on location, ensuring the panels are flat and level, and cam-lock together.

-Starting in a corner, begin standing and cam-locking each wall to the floor and adjoining wall.
+Starting in a corner, begin standing walls in a counter-clockwise direction, and cam-lock each wall to the floor and adjoining wall.
 Feed the wire loom to the adjoining panel until it reaches the wall outlet where the connection is made.

 Install the angled "ring" on top of the walls.

 Install the ceiling panels, working from rear to front.

 Seal the ceiling panel joints with the durable, rubber-compound tape provided.

 Mount the wall air conditioner and interior lights.